 "Where can I get parts?" is the most common question we see on Amazon, eBay and other hosting sites about broken off-brand faucets.
 The short answer is: "You can't.
 There are no parts."

 Many third-party sellers are virtual businesses that may not have an actual legal existence.
 They are often little more than a name in a digital file.
-The requirements to become an hosted seller are very minimal: just a business name, a tax-ID number, a credit card or electronic account, a telephone number, and a product to sell are usually all that is required.
-A physical address, an actual bank account, or even a web site are not usually needed.
-So, finding a hosted seller can often be impossible except through as subpoena to the hosting website.
+The requirements to become a hosted seller are very minimal: just a business name, a tax-ID number, a credit card or electronic account, a telephone number, and a product to sell are usually all that is required.
+A physical address, an actual bank account, or even a website are not usually needed.
+So, finding a hosted seller can often be impossible except through a subpoena to the hosting website.